DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 For help applying, you can:

 * sign up to [get a teacher training adviser](https://adviser-getintoteaching.education.gov.uk/) – you’ll be asked for your phone number, email and location so a dedicated adviser can call you back in your time zone
-* call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time)  – calls will be charged at your standard rate
+* call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England - calls will be charged at your standard rate
 * use the live chat service at the bottom of this page